shekhargulati/52-technologies-in-2016/11-textblob/README.md

 ## What is TextBlob?

-In this blog, I will talk about a Python package called [TextBlob](https://textblob.readthedocs.org/en/) is an open source text processing library written in Python.
+In this blog, I will talk about a Python package called [TextBlob](https://textblob.readthedocs.org/en/).
+TextBlob is an open source text processing library written in Python.
 It can be used to perform various natural language processing tasks such as part-of-speech tagging, noun-phrase extraction, sentiment analysis, text translation, and many more.
 You can read about all the features supported by TextBlog in the official [documentation](https://textblob.readthedocs.org/en/).
 TextBlob stands on strong shoulders of [NTLK](http://www.nltk.org/), which is the leading platform for building Python programs to work with human language data.

 ## Prerequisite